-Finally I found some time to finish AVRJTAG clone.
-It was hanging for a while on a breadboard with bunch of wires.
-I have made an Eagle CAD project with PCB layout you will find at the bottom of article.
+Finally, I found some time to finish AVRJTAG clone.
+It was hanging for a while on a breadboard with a bunch of wires.
+I have made an Eagle CAD project with PCB layout you will find at the bottom of the article.

 I didn’t change the circuit very much from previous, just added ISP header(but didn’t have a chance to test it) and transferred to Eagle project as I didn’t find one ready to build:

 The description on how to update firmware is in previous article <Build your own AVR JTAG ICE clone>.

 Testing AVR Jtag in action

 Let’s give a test run.
-Using Jtag is easy as using AVR Studio simulator.
-Difference is only that you have to connect JTAG adapter to target board.
-Im my case I am using Atmega128L Piconomic board.
+Using Jtag is as easy as using AVR Studio simulator.
+The difference is that you have to connect JTAG adapter to target board.
+In my case, I am using Atmega128L Piconomic board.

-In the board there is a connector for Jtag adapter/debugger.
-Second option is to set JTAGEN fuse for target MCU.
+In the board, there is a connector for Jtag adapter/debugger.
+The second option is to set JTAGEN fuse for target MCU.

 Otherwise, AVR Studio will throw an error:

-After hardware is ready lets try with sample project.
+After the hardware is ready, let us try with the sample project.
 For this create AVR-GCC project in AVRStudio environment.
 Then select debugger platform (JTAG ICE) and AVR MCU(in my case Atmega128):

 Write a simple program which controls a button and LED: button_led.c

 Compile the program and start debugger with run command.
 You can work with JTAG debugger as with simulator – stepping, auto-stepping, break-points, memory views, changing register and memory values and so on.

-One difference that program is running in real world.
+One difference that program is running in the real world.
 So it is easy to debug platform with additional peripherals connected to MCU.
-And of course real time execution.
+And of course real-time execution.

 Project files for Eagle CAD and boot-loader are here: avr_jtag_clone.zip